The Future of the InternetView PDF

 Protecting US elections from interference from foreign, non-U.S. based bad actors who seek to undermine our democracy by meddling in our elections through stoking fears and spreading misinformation.
 Provide disclosure and transparency regarding political advertisements on all digital advertising platforms.

-Policymakers, corporations, community leaders and stakeholders must be laser focused when it comes to protecting and growing existing and future leaders, viable companies, thriving organizations and first class models.
-Maintaining this focus, particularly when it comes to communities of color, is the best bet if everyone is to have a shot at achieving the American Dream.
-Our nation, and our global community will only truly reap the full benefits of the innovation economy, if it strengthens its commitment to civil and human rights and inclusive economic opportunity for all.
-It is through this lens that policymakers and stakeholders must enact policy, create products and institute programs with everyone in mind, and it is through leaders like those highlighted in this report, that we will achieve real, sustainable and ubiquitous success.
+Policymakers, corporations, community leaders, and stakeholders must be laser focused when it comes to protecting and growing existing and future leaders, viable companies, thriving organizations, and first class models.
+Maintaining this focus, particularly when it comes to communities of color, is our best bet if everyone is to have a shot at achieving the American Dream.
+Our nation, and our global community, will only truly reap the full benefits of the innovation economy if it strengthens its commitment to civil and human rights and to inclusive economic opportunity for all.
+It is through this lens that policymakers and stakeholders must enact policy, create products, and institute programs with everyone in mind.
+By aiding and following leaders like those highlighted in this report, we will achieve real, sustainable, and ubiquitous success.
 These leaders are excellent resources for anyone seeking to understand what works in practice, what should be at the heart of critical decision-making, and where meaningful investments should be made.

 Full Color Future and its partners stand ready to help.

 Koustubh “K.J.”
 Bagchi, Asian Americans Advancing Justice – AAJC

 John Breyault, National Consumers League

 Sean Mickens, Tech Policy Expert

 Francella Ochillo and Daiquiri Ryan, National Hispanic Media Coalition